Jump to:Page Content

 The Oval Office program is designed to teach students to run for office through hands-on trainings, by growing their professional and personal network, and connecting them with women leaders who have shattered the glass ceiling in the public sector.

 Strategic programming starts each fall and finishes each spring, and students meet regularly throughout the academic year.
 The Barbara Lee Women in U.S. Politics Training Program and Lecture Series skills-training sessions bring the nation’s leading campaign strategists, fundraisers, and organizers and provides “behind-closed-doors” mentoring sessions with leading figures in American political life.
 These are unique opportunities for students to gain invaluable first-hand guidance.
-Past speakers include U.S. Senator Hillary Clinton (D-NY), U.S. House Democratic Leader Nancy Pelosi (D-CA 8th), Congresswoman Anne Northup (R-KY 3rd), and former Governor Christie Todd Whitman (R-NJ).
+Past speakers include former U.S. Secretary of State Hillary Clinton, Minority Leader of the U.S. House of Representatives Nancy Pelosi (D-CA 12th), former Congresswoman Anne Northup (R-KY 3rd), and former Governor Christie Todd Whitman (R-NJ).

 Participating students may apply for financial support for a summer internship, giving them the chance to utilize acquired skills in a real-world political setting.
 They will also have the opportunity to advance their political careers by connecting with elected officials, campaign professionals, and Harvard Kennedy School alumni at networking events throughout the year.

 The Oval Office program is open to all Harvard graduate students, including international students.
 Upon completion of the program, students are encouraged to remain active in the Oval Office network.
 Ultimately, our goal is to fill the political pipeline with women, striving towards equal representation in government.

 From Harvard Square to the Oval Office is made possible through the generous support of Barbara Lee, Joanne Egerman, Judi Wagner, Agnes Gund and the Beatrice Koretsky Bleicher Memorial Endowment Fund.